The default "sort by" option is relevance: for more details, see "What does “relevance” mean?" on the FAQ.

 There is always an AND relationship between filters from different categories.
 Example: items about particle physics that are books AND belong to Cabot Science Library.

 Excluding a filter always creates an AND NOT relationship.
+(Use the red "x" to the right of the filter name to exclude.)
 Example: items on “ethics” that are archival or manuscript materials AND NOT dissertations.

 Filters are drawn verbatim from the individual records in your search results, and they are only as good as the data they come from.
 Due to variations in HOLLIS records, you may see multiple versions of the same subject or author name, and you may encounter filters that look good but are very inconsistently applied.
 Selecting an inconsistently applied filter, or only one of the variations on a subject or author, will exclude all of the records that may be relevant but do not contain that exact entry for subject, author, etc.